 7. Smathers Beach, Key West

 Imagine getting a taste of the Bahamas in your very own Florida.
 Yes!
 Rumor has it that the sand of this beach is native to the Bahamas.
 Each year, after the hurricanes wipe away the beach’s shore, the state ships in a lot of sand from the Caribbean to replenish the shore.
 Despite borrowing from other beaches, Smathers Beach is famous for its exceptional sunset and a great winter retreat.
 The tide on this beach isn’t strong enough for surfing, and people spend their time snorkeling and swimming.
-Another key point that makes Smathers a must-visit is its location – which is a mile away from Duval Street in Old Town.
+Another key point that makes Smathers a must-visit is its location a mile away from Duval Street in Old Town.

 8. Spanish Wall Beach, Rincon, Puerto Rico